Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 Let’s learn more about the intricate interplay between hormonal rhythms, lunar phases, and the natural fertility cycles of the female body.

-“Intermittent Synchrony” refers to the intriguing and complex relationship between lunar cycles and menstrual patterns.
+‘Intermittent Synchrony’ referring to the intriguing yet fascinating relationship between lunar cycles and menstrual patterns, has solved riddles of the past.

 In a recent study published in Science Advances, researchers delved into the intricate relationship between lunar phases and menstrual cycles, challenging previous notions.